Can you upload to Dropbox from an external hard drive?

 3. Open the folder, and then open the folder storing the external hard drive data from another window.
-Drag or paste the files that need to be synced to the Dropbox folder to sync external hard drive to Dropbox.
+Drag or paste the files that need to be synced to the Dropbox folder to take Dropbox sync with external hard drive.

 Way 4.
 Sync external hard drive to Dropbox with CBackup

 The above 3 methods rely on two official Dropbox tools to sync the external hard drive and Dropbox, but the steps will be more complicated and the process will take a long time if you want to sync all files from computer to Dropbox.
 Besides, if there is an error in the manual step, you may even need to re-enable sync.
 Therefore, we recommend that you consider using the free cloud backup service - CBackup.

-CBackup is a professional Dropbox backup software that allows you to safely sync and backup local files to Dropbox.
+CBackup is a professional Dropbox auto backup software that allows you to safely sync and backup local files to Dropbox.
 In addition to Dropbox, it also supports users to back up files to other mainstream cloud storage services, such as Google Drive, OneDrive, etc. With its easy-to-use client, you can easily automatically back up your computer to Dropbox.

 2. Go to the My Storage tab, click the (+) Add Cloud button, then select Dropbox and hit Add.
 Then follow the instructions in the pop-up window to allow CBackup to access the Dropbox files.

 ✎Note: CBackup uses the OAuth authorization system and 256-bit AES encryption technology.
 No one except the user can access the data in the account, and you don't need to worry about the data being stolen or tampered with.

-3. Go to the Backup Tasks tab, press the New Task (+) button to create your task.
+3. Go to the Backup Tasks tab, press the New Task > Local Files button to create your task.

 4. You can customize Task Name for easy distinction.
 Then click the Add Source button to select the folder where the external hard drive data needs to be stored, and click the Add Destination button to select Dropbox as the destination.

 5. Click the Start Backup button to transfer the external hard drive files to Dropbox.